Top-rated local movers that handle Billings to Chicago moves

 How life is different in Billings vs. Chicago

-- Chicago's public transportation has a score of 9 out of 10 versus Billings's lower score of 3.
+- Chicago’s public transportation score of 9 out of 10 is higher than Billings’s score of 3.

 - Chicago is more walkable than Billings with a score of 77 out of 100 vs Billings’s 35 out of 100.

 - With a score of 72 out of 100, Chicago is more bike-friendly than Billings, which has a score of 47 out of 100.
-The higher a city's score, the more suited they are to safely accommodating cyclists.
+The higher a city’s score, the more suited it is to safely accommodating cyclists.

 - Chicago’s crime rate is lower than Billings with a score of 35.19 compared to Billings’s 48.63.
 This means that Chicago neighborhoods are safer than 35.19% of all U.S. neighborhoods, and Billings neighborhoods are safer than 48.63%.